Glassback/pegasus/README.md

 ## Pegasus

-The script is still on developpement, I will publish when the alpha version works.
+The script is still on developpement.
+The alpha version is soon availbale.
 Be patient ;)

 ## Author

-My name is Noé Ferrari, and my passion is IT Security!
-I want to host some friends in my webhost.
+My name is Noé Ferrari, and I'm passionate by IT Security!
+I want to host some friends in my VPS.
 Let's do some Python :D